PAU-survey/stonp/README.md

 - Several options for flux conversion, error calculation and weighting
 - Splits the catalog in any multi-dimensional binning to derive SEDs for different populations and/or measurements
 - Saves the stacked SEDs in a multi-dimensional xarray with all necessary metadata
-- Highly versatile plotting function
+- Plots the results with a highly versatile API

 ## Installation